hagiosolat/jolly_podcast/README.md

 - Create environment variable file in the root folder
 ```
- create the env file in the root foldor and name it ".env"
+ create the env file in the root folder with the name ".env"

  Copy the API link to the env file:

  Something like this:

  - BASE_URL = "https://api.jollypodcast.net/api/"
 ```
 - Run these commands to generate the URL_LINK